Gungahlin: Private transport

-Private transport is the dominant mode of transport for Gungahlin commuters.
-The district's major arterial roads to North Canberra and the city centre are Northbourne Avenue via the Barton Highway, Horse Park Drive and Flemington Road.
-Gundaroo Drive-William Slim Drive is the main connection to the district of Belconnen.
-With the completion of the Gungahlin Drive Extension in 2008, Gungahlin commuters can bypass the city centre to reach city's southern suburbs via Gungahlin Drive and onto William Hovell Drive and the Tuggeranong Parkway.
+Private transport is the dominant mode of transport for Gungahlin residents.
+The major arterial roads to North Canberra and the city centre are Northbourne Avenue via the Barton Highway, Horse Park Drive and Flemington Road.
+Gundaroo Drive is the main connection to the district of Belconnen.
+With the completion of the Gungahlin Drive Extension in 2008, Gungahlin motorists can bypass the city centre to reach city's southern suburbs via Gungahlin Drive and onto William Hovell Drive and the Tuggeranong Parkway.

-A number of projects have improved road access to the Gungahlin district including:
+A number of projects have improved road access to the Gungahlin district, including: